Is my roof suitable for solar?

 How long does installation take?

 Residential installations take a couple of days.
-Getting a permit from the township, and interconnection approval from PECO takes longer.
+Getting a permit from the township, and interconnection approval from PECO takes longer; it could be a few months from the date you sign a contract with an installer.

 - FAQ’s on Solar Energy, by the PA Public Utility Commission